Internal Communications Resources + Freelance Writer Resources

 The Internal Comms Lowdown

 Over the years, I've published numerous free resources on LinkedIn, including advice, templates, and more.
 To consolidate some of the most valuable posts (according to my network), I've compiled the tips and tricks in one place.
-I strive to update this article regularly, so please bookmark it if you find it helpful.

 Master the art of pushing back on unreasonable internal comms requests with these polite yet firm responses.
 These are free conversation templates for internal communicators who aren't afraid to ask tough questions and want to establish themselves as strategic partners.